neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 They worked with the giant corporate firms that made Germany the industrial powerhouse that it was, and there was a partnership between the two.

-In his fantastic book, economic historian Adam Toos in the wages of destruction talks about a very famous meeting between the Nazis when they first come to power and the great industrial firms in Germany on February 20th, 1933.
+In his fantastic book, economic historian Adam Tooze in "The wages of destruction"[^5] talks about a very famous meeting between the Nazis when they first come to power and the great industrial firms in Germany on February 20th, 1933.

 He talks about the amount of money that these giant firms gave and what the promises of the Nazis to these groups were.

 And Toos writes,

 > the meeting of 20th February and its aftermath are the most notorious instances of the willingness of German big business to assist Hitler in establishing his dictatorial regime.
 >
 > The evidence cannot be dodged.